stablecog/stablecog/src/lib/md/guide/models/ssd-1b.md

 [SSD-1B](https://huggingface.co/segmind/SSD-1B) is an open-source diffusion model, a distilled version of Stable Diffusion XL ([SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)) with about 50% of the size.
 It is created by [Segmind](https://www.segmind.com).
 It has a base resolution of 1024x1024 pixels.
 It offers similar quality to SDXL while offering a 60% speedup.

 According to its creators, it uses a knowledge distillation strategy.
 It uses the teachings of several expert models including SDXL, ZavyChromaXL, and JuggernautXL.
-It combines their strengths to produce high quality results at a much better speed than Stable Diffusion XL (SDXL)
+It combines their strengths to produce high quality results at a much better speed than Stable Diffusion XL (SDXL).

 ## SSD-1B Examples